lljb3/Corp-Full-Theme-4/README.md

 ## Coming Soon To The Next Version:

 Expand on AJAX loading with AJAX loader section in Theme Options.

+## What's new in 4.0.2?

+1. Updated some minor CSS and JavaScript changes to templates.

+2. Updated the Theme Options on minor expanded changes.

 ## What's new in 4.0.1?